 Some pet lovers dislike Purina because of its size and the perception that it uses lower quality ingredients.
 In general, the company doesn’t make boutique-style foods.
 However, they do have subsidiary companies that make organic pet foods and use natural, highly sustainable ingredients.
 Some of their foods are very high in quality.
 Purina also invests in nutritional research for pets and uses board certified veterinary nutritionists on-staff to formulate their foods.
 They have a wide range of pet foods, some better than others.

-Most of the Kit and Kaboodle food we found online and in local stores was dry kibble in very large bags.
+Most of the Kit & Kaboodle food we found online and in local stores was dry kibble in very large bags.
 Purina has wet food and treats shown on their site but they appear to be less common at online retailers.

-Dry
+Dry Cat Food

-Wet
+Wet Cat Food

 Treats